Clinical Facts Along With a Feedback Control Perspective Suggest That Increased Response Time Might be the Cause of Parkinsonian Rest Tremor: Possibilities for Progress Tracking and Diagnosis

 \section{Possibilities for Progress Tracking and Diagnosis}

 From the discussion in the previous section, it is emerging clearly that there are trends in frequency and amplitude of tremors that can possibly be leveraged for tracking the progression of PD over a period of time and observing the effect of treatment strategies.
-For instance, one could develop a simple pocket device which has accelerometers and/or gyro sensors and record tremor data (accelerations and/or angular velocities) from PD patients.
-One could make measurements at regular intervals, (say, every three months) and based on the frequency of the measured tremors track the progression of the disease using trends such as observed in Figures \ref{sim4} and \ref{ex4}.
-It may also be possible to evaluate the efficacy of treatment strategies using this progress tracking.
+For instance, one can develop a simple pocket device or a smartphone application (each described further in Secs. \ref{pocket_device} and \ref{smartphone_app} respectively), which use accelerometers and/or gyro sensors to record tremor data (accelerations and/or angular velocities) of PD patients.
+One could make measurements at regular intervals (say, every three months), and based on the frequency of the measured tremors, track the progression of the disease using trends such as observed in Figs. \ref{sim4} and \ref{ex4}.
+It may also be possible to evaluate the efficacy of treatment strategies using such an approach.

-In reality however, one would expect that it is very likely that PD tremors may show a combination of frequencies and may have some irregularities and thus making picking out a clearly defined frequency or amplitude from tremor data challenging.
-To resolve this, there could be two approaches.
-One approach is to explore other tremor parameters that may be more robust indicators of the underlying sensorimotor loop delay.
-A second approach is that even if a more robust parameter is not available, take multiple independent measurements of parameters that indirectly relate to sensorimotor loop delay and then fuse the estimates (e.g. using a Maximum-likelihood method) to obtain a robust indication of the sensorimotor loop delay.
+In reality however, one would expect that it is very likely that PD tremors may show a combination of frequencies and may have some irregularities that could make it challenging to interpret the data.
+To resolve this issue, there can be two approaches.
+One approach is to explore other tremor parameters that may be more robust indicators of the underlying delay.
+A second approach is to take multiple independent measurements of different parameters that relate to the delay and then fuse the estimates (e.g. using a Maximum-likelihood method \cite{48}) to obtain a robust indication of the delay.
 This is a common practice in sensor fusion wherein several inexpensive low quality sensor measurements are fused to obtain a high-quality estimate.